hlynch/Bayesian2020/Week-3-lecture.Rmd

 Next, we are going to explore the various methods one could employ to generate a vague prior for the Binomial parameter p.
 This exercise is based on the discussion in Lunn et al. Section 5.2.5 but I want to convince ourselves of this in R since R is easier to work with and we can focus on the core ideas involved.

 Lunn et al. presents us with the following situation.
 You are doing a logistic regression analysis to understand the probability $\theta$ of a binomial event occurring, and you want to put a flat prior on the parameter $\theta$.
-But here we have several options, because we can use a vague prior for the probability p or we could use a vague prior for the logit($\theta$).
+But here we have several options, because we can use a vague prior for the probability $\theta$ or we could use a vague prior for the logit($\theta$).
 In addition, there are several vague priors we might choose.
 Lunn’s notation is as follows (the “whatever” could be any linear function, its not relevant here):

 $$
 Y \sim \mbox{Binomial}(\theta) \\